sanjorgek/sails-hook-sanseed/README.md

           //Some data
         }
       ],
-      //If you want to drop all the time
+      //If you want to drop before seed
       migration: 'drop'
   },
   production: {